What is lazy loading? Meaning, examples and SEO impact

 Method 2 – Using a WordPress plugin to implement Lazy Loading

-Section titled Method 2 – Using a WordPress plugin to implement Lazy LoadingThis is the easiest of the two methods, as you can use a WordPress plugin to enable Lazy Loading safely.
-Multiple plugins allow you to do this, but we will use WP-Optimize in this example.
-WP-Optimize is a powerful WordPress plugin that helps you boost your website’s speed and improve user experience.
+Section titled Method 2 – Using a WordPress plugin to implement Lazy LoadingThis is the easiest option, as you can use a WordPress plugin to enable lazy loading without touching any code.

 To enable the feature: